Eddie-Kuo/Eddie-Kuo/README.md

 I'm a Full Stack Software Engineer who is passionate about making people's lives easier one line of code at a time 🤓
 - 💭 I’m currently working on my mental health + time management practices.
-- 📚 I’m currently building out my full-stack mobile app Ciao.
+- 📚 I’m currently grinding out DS&A.
 - 🧑‍🤝‍🧑 I’m looking forward to collaborate on Mobile Development Projects.
 - 🎯 2023 Goals: Learn Swift, Typescript & spread kindness through kindness.